-What if foursquare’s Head of Talent had received this “not pain letter” example instead?
+What if foursquare’s Head of Talent had received this “not pain” letter?

 Sample Opportunity Cover Letter

-I’m writing to express my interest in your Media Partnerships role.
-I’m about to finish my MBA at UNC’s Kenan-Flagler Business School and want to join a company where my energy, creativity, and proven ability to develop relationships can deliver growth.
+I’m writing to express interest in your Media Partnerships role.
+I’m about to finish my MBA at UNC’s Kenan-Flagler Business School and want to join a company where I can deliver growth.

 By way of example:

-I worked for a nonprofit before I started business school.
-One day, a sports celebrity mentioned our organization in a huge national publication.
+I worked for a nonprofit before business school.
+One day, a sports celebrity mentioned our organization in a national publication.
 We became aware of his endorsement when checks started arriving at our door in mailbags.

 I saw the opportunity to develop a long-term partnership with him and pitched my idea to our COO.
-Together, we wrote him a thank you letter and had our CEO and the Chairman of our Board sign it.
+Together, we wrote him a thank you letter and had our CEO and Board Chair sign it.

 Beyond thanking him, we asked him to consider an ongoing relationship with our organization.
 We outlined our vision of how that would help the people we both wanted to benefit.

-Long story short, our outreach evolved into a branded program that continues to raise over five million dollars each year for my former employer and its grantees.
-I managed that relationship and the program until I left for business school.
+In brief, our outreach turned into a branded program that continues to raise more than $5 million per year for my former employer and its grantees.
+I managed that relationship and program until I left for business school.

 I can imagine some of the growth challenges that foursquare might be facing, but I’m not exactly sure what they are.

 Here’s what I do know:

-If you set me on a mission, I can develop a set of ideas, work under my manager’s direction to vet them, and execute on what we decide.
+If you set me on a mission, I can develop a set of ideas, work under my manager’s direction to vet them, and execute what we decide.
 I’ve done it before.
 I will do it again.

-Let’s have coffee or get together on Skype.
-I want to meet you so I can learn more about foursquare’s needs, and you can learn more about me.
+Let’s have coffee or get together on Zoom.
+I want to meet you so I can learn more about foursquare’s needs and so you can learn more about me.

 Checking foursquare’s Boxes

 Beyond describing the risks of making assumptions in a pain letter about an employer’s biggest problems, foursquare’s Head of Talent counseled Josh to talk about:

 - Why he’s the perfect fit for the role.